Bang & Olufsen

 A capable speaker on its own, the Echo Studio can also be paired to an Amazon Fire TV stick to become part of a Dolby Atmos surround sound system.

-A television sound bar by Sonos, the Beam also benefits from being able to use either Alexa or Google Assistant.
+A television sound bar by Sonos, the Beam (Gen 2) also benefits from being able to use either Alexa or Google Assistant.
 As well as being a room's main audio system, the Beam is designed to sit neatly below your television and produce high-quality audio for TV, video games and movies.
 And if you are an Apple user, Sonos Beam comes with Apple AirPlay 2 so you can connect your iPhone, iPad, or Mac, then ask Siri to turn it up the sound from your device.

 Naim Mu-so 2 - $1,690